COSC-499-W2023/year-long-project-team-3/docs/weekly logs/team/week_6_sem_2_team_log.md

 ### Additional Context

-Nothing was merged this week.
+There were two small PRs merged this week.
 There are number of tasks in progress that are larger than one week's worth of work.
+Many people in the group had a number of midterms this week, so progress was slightly slowed.